kevinveenbirkenbach/cymais/roles/docker-akaunting/README.md

 Your contributions and feedback are welcome.
 Please reach out for support or queries at kevin@veen.world.

-## License

-This project is licensed under the GNU Affero General Public License v3.0.

 ## Author

 This script is developed by Kevin Veen-Birkenbach.
 You can reach out to him at kevin@veen.world or visit his website at https://www.veen.world.